JakeSteam/Wordpress/_posts/2018-12-28-using-sharex-to-take-screenshots-and-upload-them-to-a-private-imgur-album.md

  	<li>Additionally, selecting an area shows the below UI, with your cursor's original X + Y coord, and the selected areas width and height.</li>
 </ol>
 <h2><a href="https://blog.jakelee.co.uk/wp-content/uploads/2018/12/ofM9S7t.png"><img class="aligncenter size-full wp-image-2277" src="https://blog.jakelee.co.uk/wp-content/uploads/2018/12/ofM9S7t.png" alt="" width="261" height="133" /></a>Summary</h2>
 Hopefully you've now got your ShareX setup with some basic but useful functionality.
 There's a <strong>lot</strong> more customisation available, this is barely scratching the surface, so experiment by yourself!
-There is some community support available on <a href="https://steamcommunity.com/app/400040/discussions/" target="_blank" rel="noopener">the Steam forums</a> and on <a href="https://www.reddit.com/r/sharex">/r/ShareX</a>.
+There is some community support available on <a href="https://steamcommunity.com/app/400040/discussions/" target="_blank" rel="noopener noreferrer">the Steam forums</a> and on <a href="https://www.reddit.com/r/sharex">/r/ShareX</a>.

 There's also lots of included tools, many with further customisation, such as those screenshotted below.
 Gifs can also be recorded, images saved locally, and all kinds of convoluted workflows setup!
 I use ShareX for all screenshots on this blog, and find it extremely useful, usually capturing 10-30 images per day.